audacity/audacity-support/README.md

 ### Audio Unit plugins

-On Mac OS X only, you can add [Audio Unit](http://wiki.audacityteam.org/wiki/Audio\_Units) plug-ins to the [system plug-in directories](http://manual.audacityteam.org/man/effect\_menu.html#add\_audio\_unit).
+On Mac OS X only, you can add [Audio Unit](http://wiki.audacityteam.org/wiki/Audio\_Units) plugins to the [system plugin directories](http://manual.audacityteam.org/man/effect\_menu.html#add\_audio\_unit).

 ### LADSPA plugins

 LADSPA is superseded by LV2.
-These plug-ins are mostly built for Linux, but some old LADSPA plugins are available via the [Legacy Windows](http://www.audacityteam.org/download/legacy-windows/) and [Legacy Mac](http://www.audacityteam.org/download/legacy-mac/) sections.
+These plugins are mostly built for Linux, but some old LADSPA plugins are available via the [Legacy Windows](http://www.audacityteam.org/download/legacy-windows/) and [Legacy Mac](http://www.audacityteam.org/download/legacy-mac/) sections.

 ## Other sources